 Characterize the antenna array elements through measurements and simulations of dozens of mobile base station antennas.

 - Utilized a large non-reflective open antenna range for far-field testing.
-Due to the large size of the arrays, a sufficiently large distance between the antenna and the receiving horn antenna had to be provisioned.
+Due to the large size of the antenna arrays, a sufficiently large distance between the antenna and the receiving horn antenna had to be provisioned.
 The horn antenna had to be calibrated for that distance.

 - Built a heavy-duty remote-controlled rotating antenna stand for high-precision automated antenna pattern measurement process.

 - Removed radomes.
 Identified and isolated the elements of interest.

-- Connected coaxial 50Ω pig-tails to the inputs of each element.
+- Connected coaxial 50Ω pig-tails to the inputs of each antenna element.

 - Isolated all ports from the arrays’ backplane signal distribution network.

 - Utilized a signal generator, a spectrum analyzer and a vector network analyzer (VNA) to capture measurement data.

-- Performed radiation pattern measurements over each operating band in horizontal and vertical planes for both orthogonal polarization ports’ co-polarized field by completing a 360-degree azimuth sweep and a 360-degree elevation sweep in 5-degree steps.
+- Performed radiation pattern measurements over each operating band in horizontal and vertical planes for co-polarized field of both orthogonal polarization ports by completing a 360-degree azimuth sweep and a 360-degree elevation sweep in 5-degree steps.

 - Prepared 2-D pattern plots at each required frequency band.

-- Measured input impedance over the same operating bands using a calibrated VNA.
-Plotted Smith Chart and graph of reflection coefficient (return loss) vs. frequency.
+- Plotted Smith Chart and graph of reflection coefficient (return loss) vs. frequency.

 - Comparisons were made between the antenna measurements and simulation results.